 Civil Defence personnel stationed at first aid posts usually had 'FAP' on their helmets.
 This example (currently on eBay) has a variation with '1st Aid Post'.
 I've seen shoulder titles with this so having it on a helmet, although rare, is probably to be expected.
 The two inch black bar denotes a senior leader at the post.

-From the same seller as the GWR ARP badge from a few days ago this GWR ARP armband is also on eBay.
+From the same seller as the GWR ARP badge from a few days ago is this fake GWR ARP armband on eBay.
+Claimed to be original but in reality a fantasy item.

 A group of four ARP ambulance drivers wearing the standard issue drivers' coat and peaked cap.
 One is most certainly wearing the standard ATP silver badge but the others appear to have smaller cap badges, possibly smaller versions of the ARP badge.

-This rather interesting badge recently appeared on eBay.
-I've come across some information on specific ARP teams attached to the various railway companies during the war but I have not seen many specific badges.
-There was a GWR ARP helmet that appeared sometime ago but the authenticity of it was questioned at the time.
-If you know more about ARP teams working for the railways please let me know.
+This fake badge recently appeared on eBay.
+I've come across some documentary information on specific ARP teams attached to the various railway companies during the war but I have not seen any badges in period photos.
+There was a GWR ARP helmet that appeared sometime ago but the authenticity of it was questioned at the time as well.
+If you know more about ARP teams working for the railways please let me know, especially any photographic evidence.

 A most peculiar set of overalls that belonged to a volunteer with the London Auxiliary Ambulance Service (LAAS).
 I've not seen overalls in this design before and the bespoke badge is most interesting in the way that it can be removed fro the overalls.